dsc-courses/dsc10-2024-fa/syllabus.md

 You can attend any discussion session, but if space fills up, priority will be given to students officially enrolled in that section.

 **Discussion sections will not be podcasted.** The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits.
+You will be able to earn some participation credit by attending discussion section.
+See the [Participation](#participation) section of the syllabus for more information.

 <!-- {: .warning }
 **In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
 You should ignore what you see as DI or LA on WebReg and just use the schedule above instead.** -->

 ### Quiz Sessions

 All students enrolled are assigned to a lab section (listed as LA on WebReg and the Schedule of Classes).
-This is a one hour block on Fridays that you should have reserved for this class.
-We will use some of this time to administer quizzes.
+This is a one hour block on Wednesdays that you should have reserved for this class.
+We will use some of this time to administer quizzes, and we will also have one quiz on a Monday due to the Thanksgiving holiday.
 See the [Quizzes](#quizzes) section of the syllabus for more information.

 To provide some additional flexbility, we will ask you for your time preferences among the following options, and you will be assigned a regular quiz time based on your preferences and availability of seats.
-- Quiz Session 1: Friday 2-2:20PM in [Center 109](https://map.concept3d.com/?id=1005#!ct/18312,63891,65653?m/163044?s/CENTR_Main?sbc/)
+- Quiz Session 1: Monday/Wednesday 4-4:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
-- Quiz Session 2: Friday 2:30-2:50PM in [Center 109](https://map.concept3d.com/?id=1005#!ct/18312,63891,65653?m/163044?s/CENTR_Main?sbc/)
+- Quiz Session 2: Monday/Wednesday 4:30-4:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
-- Quiz Session 3: Friday 3-3:20PM in [Center 109](https://map.concept3d.com/?id=1005#!ct/18312,63891,65653?m/163044?s/CENTR_Main?sbc/)
+- Quiz Session 3: Monday/Wednesday 5-5:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
-- Quiz Session 4: Friday 3:30-3:50PM in [Center 109](https://map.concept3d.com/?id=1005#!ct/18312,63891,65653?m/163044?s/CENTR_Main?sbc/)
+- Quiz Session 4: Monday/Wednesday 5:30-5:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
-- Quiz Session 5: Friday 4-4:20PM in [Center 109](https://map.concept3d.com/?id=1005#!ct/18312,63891,65653?m/163044?s/CENTR_Main?sbc/)
+- Quiz Session 5: Monday/Wednesday 7-7:20PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).
+- Quiz Session 6: Monday/Wednesday 7:30-7:50PM in [Solis 104](https://map.concept3d.com/?id=1005#!m/237105).

-You can let us know your preferences on the [Welcome Survey](https://forms.gle/Vg48rR7QVy4nZsNw9).
+You can let us know your preferences on the [Welcome Survey](https://forms.gle/Q71C5HGCYxYVsMyy6).
 We will confirm your assigned quiz time by email before Monday of Week 2.

 ### Office Hours